jaspector

 A permit is required before erecting, constructing, reconstructing, moving, or altering a building or structure.
 The code also allows a separate temporary permit in limited cases

+Not all construction work requires a permit in Seneca, MO.
 The following work is generally exempt: No permit is required if the total cost of moving and construction or alteration is less than $1,000.
+When in doubt, confirm with the local building department before starting work.